apiengine/apiengine-client/legal/trademark.md

 Using the APIENGINE.IO assets and marks
 ---------------------------------------

-APIENGINE.IO marks include, the name "Api Engine", the name APIENGINE.IO, the Cog symbol, the Api Engine symbol, the Spinning Cog symbol and the Cogsy mascot (who we love dearly).
+APIENGINE.IO marks include, the name "API Engine", the name APIENGINE.IO, the Cog symbol, the API Engine symbol, the Spinning Cog symbol and the Cogsy mascot (who we love dearly).

-The name "Api Engine" and APIENGINE.IO can be used in general form to reference the service provided.
+The name "API Engine" and APIENGINE.IO can be used in general form to reference the service provided.
 These names are subject to the general usages guidelines.

 The Cog symbol ![Cog Symbol](/img/logo.png) is permitted to be embedded